Megabit/Blazorise/Tests/Blazorise.E2E.Tests/ReadMe.md

 # Playwright E2E Test Project

 This test project uses Playwright with NUnit.
-NUnit was chosen since there are already is a helpfull playwright helper package for NUnit.
+NUnit was chosen since there is already an helpful playwright helper package for NUnit.

 # Install
 - Build the project